olamarre/dotfiles/readme.md

 # dotfiles

-My configuration files.
+Simple configuration files.
 The main branch contains my basic setup under Ubuntu 20.04.
-Other machine- and OS-specific modifications will eventually be created in other branches.
+Other machine- and OS-specific configs will eventually be saved in other branches.

 ## Setup

-This will install all the config files using symlinks and back up old ones.
+This will install all the dotfiles files using symlinks and back up old ones.

 ```sh
 # Clone the repo in your home directory